alextim/gatsby-test/content/test-4/index.md

   - Portugal
   - Porto
 ---
-This is my first post on my new fake blog!
+This is my 4 post on my new fake blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.